 Medical Research and Beneficiaries

-In 2017, T.E.A.L.® funded a $10,000 grant at Johns Hopkins University for a research study that focuses on developing a microfluidic DNA methylation assessment platform to identify epigenetic alterations present in early precursor lesions that can be exploited as biomarkers for early noninvasive detection of ovarian cancer.
+In 2017, T.E.A.L.® funded a $10,000 grant at Johns Hopkins School of Medicine for a research study by Dr. Tian-Li Wang, Dr. Tom Pisanic, and Dr. Amanda Nickles Fader that focused on using a microfluidic DNA methylation assessment platform to identify HGSOC-specific alterations in DNA methylation and to assess their potential to provide sensitive and specific detection of HGSOC at its earliest stages.

 Massachusetts General Hospital